 Pitch projects

-On every trip our coaches comment on just how bad the pitches are - back home they wouldn’t just be deemed unplayable, we wouldn’t even consider them for football.
+On every trip our coaches comment on just how “challenging” the community pitches are - back home they wouldn’t just be deemed unplayable, we wouldn’t even consider them for football.
 And yet the kids in Rwanda don’t complain - they just get on with what they have and make the best of it with grace and positivity.

 By improving their pitches we not only make football better, but hopefully we can help the whole community